mbizhani/Demeter/README.md

 - Each module has its own entities, services, and web parts
 - A base container with all **common** and **important** services for all modules
 - For deployment, a combination of modules can be deployed
+- Common test cases can be executed for the container and the modules.

 So the Demeter project is:
-- A container that finds its modules, called `DModule`, in deployment and initializes them based on the lifecycle, even the deployment, itself, is a separate module
+- A container that finds its modules, called `DModule`, in deployment and initializes them based on the lifecycle, even the deployment, itself, is a separate module.
 - Provides base services for all modules, which are
 	- `Person` and `User` Management
 	- `Role`, `Privileges`, and`Security` Management, and the integration with web
-	- Background and Scheduled `Tasks`, and pushing data basck to web via `WebSocket`
+	- Background and Scheduled `Tasks`, and pushing data back to web via `WebSocket`
 	- `File Store` Management
 	- Layout, Menu and Page Management for web
+	- Object `Cache` Management and UI for clearing them
+	- Show the list of defined `config` keys, and modify them at runtime
-- Define conventions and standards for modules
+- Define conventions and standards for modules.
-- Define a convenient platform and ecosystem for development and deployment
+- Define a convenient platform and ecosystem for faster `development`, `test`, and `deployment`.
-- For generality, the Demeter, itself, has its own `DModule`
+- For generality, the Demeter, itself, has its own `DModule`.

 The architecture of Demeter and a DModule is presented in the following logical component diagram:
 ![Demeter Architecture](/doc/img/Demeter_Logical_Components_Relations.png)
 In the architecture, the Demeter project is composed of four maven jar artifacts:
 - `Common`: It has all the common and necessary classes and files which are shared between modules.
 They are
-  - **Entities**: List of entites in DModule
+  - **Entities**: List of entities in DModule
-  - **Value Objects**: Based on value objects pattern, they are classes that are used for data transfer.
+  - **Value Objects**: Based on value object pattern, they are classes that are used for data transfer.
   - **Service Interfaces**: The Spring beans' interfaces
   - **Privileges**: A privilege is defined by `IPrivilegeKey`.
 For the list of privileges, and enum is defined which implements the `IPrivilegeKey` interface.
 So the enum has all the privilege keys.
   - **Config Keys**: There is only one `config.properties` file for the development or deployment.
 So each module can have its own config keys in the file.
 Each config entry is `IConfigKey`, so an enum implements the `IConfigKey` interface, and the enum has all the config keys for DModule.